 Can Cats Understand Dogs?

 In a sense, yes, cats can understand dogs.
 However, it’s not the same way that they understand other cats.
-Cats use various ways to communicate with other cats, from yowling to hissing to meowing.
-On the other hand, dogs use a completely different set of vocalizations.
-While yowling in a cat may be equivalent to whining in a dog, it may take time to observe your dog’s behaviors and how they associate with specific vocalizations for your cat to understand your dog.
+Cats use various ways to communicate with other cats, from yowling and hissing to meowing.
+Conversely, dogs use a completely different set of vocalizations and body language.
+While yowling in a cat may be equivalent to whining in a dog, it may take time observing your dog’s behaviors and how they associate with specific vocalizations for your cat to understand your dog.

 Some attempts at communication from a dog to a cat may be confusing for your cat.
 For example, dogs wag their tails when they are happy, but a rapidly wagging tail in cats can indicate aggression or stress.
 Your cat will have to learn how to recognize other cues in the situation to fully comprehend that a dog is attempting to show friendliness or playfulness and not aggression or stress.